Which anatomical term specifically refers to the region at the ba... | Channels for Pearson+

 1

-Step 2: Review the anatomical terms provided in the options: Orbital (pertaining to the eye socket), Frontal (pertaining to the forehead), Occipital (pertaining to the back of the head), and Temporal (pertaining to the sides of the head near the temples).
+Step 2: Review the anatomical terms provided in the options: Orbital (pertaining to the eye socket), Mental (pertaining to the chin), Buccal (pertaining to the cheek), and Nuchal (pertaining to the back of the neck).

-Step 3: Focus on the term 'Occipital,' which is specifically associated with the posterior region of the skull, known as the occipital bone or occipital region.
+Step 3: Match the correct anatomical term to the region described in the question.
+The term 'Nuchal' is specifically used to refer to the back of the neck.

-Step 4: Compare the other options to ensure they do not match the description of the back of the head.
-For example, 'Orbital' refers to the eye socket, 'Frontal' refers to the forehead, and 'Temporal' refers to the sides of the head.
+Step 4: Eliminate the incorrect options by understanding their definitions: Orbital refers to the eye socket, Mental refers to the chin, and Buccal refers to the cheek.

-Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital,' based on its precise definition and anatomical location.
+Step 5: Conclude that the correct anatomical term for the region at the back of the neck is 'Nuchal,' based on its definition and anatomical relevance.

 Watch next